piarda/lab-product-dashboard-vite/README.md

 # Lab: Product Dashboard Manager

+This is a React-based e-commerce product dashboard.
+The dashboard allows users to view a list of products, and filter them by in-stock or out-of-stock.
+The dashboard is built with Material UI for styling and uses CSS Modules for component-level styling.
+Users can view the list of product cards with details such as name, price, and availability.

+SETUP:

+1. After cloning the project from GitHub, be sure to install dependencies via: npm install

+2. Run the application locally via: npm start

+3. Open your browser and visit http://localhost:5173/ to view the app.

+4. Run tests via:
+   npm test

+Thank you and enjoy!

 ## Introduction

 Your company is developing an **e-commerce platform**, and you have been assigned to create a **Product Dashboard**.
 This dashboard will dynamically display a list of products, allow users to filter products by availability, and apply **conditional rendering** to display different UI states.